BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_10.md

 ## Darchlight Woods

-Make your way back to the hilly map of Route 7 and approach the bottom left corner.
-Behind a Geodude is a hidden *Lax Mint*.
-To the left, grab the hidden *TinyMushroom* and enter the Darchlight Woods.
+Return to the large, hilly map of Route 7 and enter the Darchlight Woods in the far southwest corner.

 **Relationship Point Choices**:
-- What are YOU doing here? (-1 Flora if Tyluric Temple complete, -1 otherwise)
+- What are YOU doing here? (-1 Flora if Tyluric Temple complete, -2 otherwise)
-- Just chilling, plank you. (+2 Florin if Tyluric Temple complete, Neutral otherwise)
+- Just chilling, plank you. (+1 Florin if Tyluric Temple complete, Neutral otherwise)

 !enc(358, nil, ["Old", "Good"])

+Catch a second Shroomish for a trade later.

 Grab the hidden *TinyMushroom* and *Big Mushroom*.
 Talk to a person above for *TM149 Draining Kiss*!
+In the top left corner, you can fight the next Gimmighoul and get *100 Gimmighoul Coins*!
 Continue up from here and talk with Florin.

 **Relationship Point Choices**:
 - You know a lot about this! (+2 Florin)
 - I'm not interested. (-2 Florin)
 - Where do I start?
 (Neutral)

+You can talk to **Impidimp** to catch it!

 On this map, you can get hidden *Ether*, *Dark Gem*, *Reverse Candy*, and *TinyMushroom*.
 Get *TM95 Snarl* across the water.